1950s Brass Rotaflex Wall Lamp

 Other versions: It is unknown if this 1950s brass Rotaflex wall lamp exists in several versions.
-In all probability the lampshades were used for other lamps, such as chandeliers.
+In all probability the lampshades were used for other lamps, such as chandeliers and table lamps.

 The Rotaflex plastic type was invented by Rotaflex together with the French company A.R.P. – L’ Atelier de Recherche Plastique (Plastic Research Workshop).

 Rotaflex was founded and led by Bernard Stern in 1953 who brought the company in a few years to one of Britain’s leading lighting makers.

 John & Sylvia Reid were two of the most well known consultant designers for the lighting manufacturers Rotaflex.
 They are famous for their Metallux, Interplay, Honeycombs, Fernland Cylinders, Sphere lamp designs and many more.
 They also designed many of this type of plastic lamps.

 John & Sylvia Reid also designed furniture for Stag between 1952 and 1962.
 Their S-range furniture is back in production, you can find it on their website.

 Rotaflex received several design awards, among others, iF Design awards for this type of pendant lamps in 1957.
 The Rotaflex company no longer exists.